Jarl-Bjoern/Yggdrasil/README.md

 sudo apt install -y dos2unix
 ```

-If you want to use the provided GUI automation, make sure that the `scort` tool is installed.
+If you want to use the provided GUI automation, make sure that the `scrot` tool is installed.
 ```
-sudo apt install -y scort
+sudo apt install -y scrot
 ```

 <strong>Notice:</strong> In some cases, you may need to restart the Kali machine once after the preparations.